 In 2008 the South African fruit industry took a decision to respond to the need to provide retailers and their consumers with assurances of fair labour practices in their supply base, by supporting the development of a single South African based ethical standard and programme that would meet all retailer requirements.
 Such a programme would aim to harmonise all ethical code requirements in order to assist growers with ethical labour practice compliance whilst minimizing costs.

-The ethical trade programme has now been formalized as the Sustainability Initiative of South Africa (SIZA), a not-for-profit membership based organization which will be the custodian of an ethical and environmental standard and who will oversee the ethical trade and environmental initiatives.
+The ethical trade programme has now been formalized as the Sustainability Initiative of South Africa (SIZA), a not-for-profit membership based free standing organization which will be the custodian of an ethical and environmental standard and who will oversee the ethical trade and environmental initiatives.
 SIZA is open to producers, exporters, importers, retailers and other stakeholders across the supply chain.
 Membership fees are used to sustain SIZA, and support ongoing improvement of working conditions on farms through identifying needs and building local capacity to respond with appropriate interventions.
-SIZA focuses on development and building capacity and uses the audit as an indicator of need and continuous improvement.
+SIZA focuses on development and building capacity and uses the verification process / audit as an indicator of need and continuous improvement.
 SIZA aims to provide growers with the tools to be self-regulated.

 SIZA oversee the rollout of the ethical and environmental programme throughout all provinces and all agricultural sectors in South Africa and it ensure effective communication to the industry and stakeholders.
 SIZA is proud of the data platform that is being developed and once again will be a leader in the field where a sustainable ethical trade and environmental programme have their own data platform, providing services throughout the full cycle from registrations of members for feedback and visibility to suppliers.